Download Our Free Psilocybin Sourcing Guide

 So the big question–how does these findings communicate the brain’s inability to experience normal levels of psychedelic hallucinations, during and after antidepressant use?

-Since 5HT receptors are thought to be the main cause of psychedelic effects, an inability to permeate the serotonin reuptake pump means an inability to feel this fungus’ psychoactive properties.
+Since 5HT receptors are believed to be the primary cause of psychedelic effects, the inhibition of serotonin reuptake means a diminished ability to experience the psychoactive properties of this fungus.

 Also, someone who’s only recently stopped prolonged use of antidepressants, may not feel a standard psychedelic dose as potently as someone who’s never been on a serotonergic medication.